thuvasooriya/ros2as/docs/README.md

 - default serial port is `/dev/ttyACM0` (linux)
 - macos uses `/dev/cu.*` or `/dev/tty.*` for serial devices
-- edit the `PORT` variable in justfile to match your system
+- you can edit the `PORT` variable in justfile to match your usecase
 - override with: `just serial /dev/ttyUSB0`

 ### permissions (linux)